KnowEnG/Network_Prepper/README.md

 - This file contains only the cleaned edge list after unmapped edges are dropped, it is made symmetric (if required), and only the largest weighted edge of duplicates is kept.
 This input is ready for other KnowEnG pipelines.

 #### D) *.clean.node_map
-- This file is in the sample formate as output B but contains only the nodes that were successfully mapped.
+- This file is in the same format as output B but contains only the nodes that were successfully mapped.

 #### E) *.metadata
-This yaml file contains information about the prepared network.
+- This yaml file contains information about the prepared network.
 Its keys include summarizations about the network size, information about the meaning of its edges, and some commands and configurations used in its construction.

 * * *
 ## How to run this pipeline with your data
 * * *

 ### 1. Clone the Network_Prepper Repo
 ```
  git clone https://github.com/KnowEnG/Network_Prepper.git
 ```

 ### 2. Install the following (Ubuntu or Linux)
 ```
  apt-get install -y python3-pip